-Fight, Flight and Freeze responses Related to Post-Traumatic Stress Disorder
+Fight, Flight and Freeze Responses Related to Post-Traumatic Stress Disorder

-Simply put the nervous system has an ‘active’ part, that stimulates the brain and the muscular-skeletal system, and a ‘relaxation’ part, that stimulates the digestive system and immune system.
+Simply put, the nervous system has an “active” part that stimulates the brain and the muscular-skeletal system, and a “relaxation” part that stimulates the digestive system and immune system.

-- Stuck on ‘ON’ – Fight-flight, hyperactivation symptoms: anxiety, panic, hyperactivity, exaggerated startle, inability to relax, restlessness, hyper-vigilance, digestive problems, emotional flooding, chronic pain, sleeplessness, hostility, rage.
+- Stuck on “ON” – Fight-flight, hyperactivation symptoms: anxiety, panic, hyperactivity, exaggerated startle, inability to relax, restlessness, hypervigilance, digestive problems, emotional flooding, chronic pain, sleeplessness, hostility, rage.

 - Stuck on ‘OFF’ – Freeze, hypoactivation symptoms: depression, flat affect, lethargy, deadness, exhaustion, chronic fatigue, disorientation, disconnection, dissociation, complex syndromes, pain, low blood pressure, poor digestion.

-It is the uncompleted biological process of hyper-activation without having had the possibility to escape or fight that kicked in the freeze response as an ultimate survival strategy.
-As Peter Levine puts it: ‘It is as if our instinctive survival energies are all dressed up with no place to go’.
+Trauma is the uncompleted biological process of hyperactivation; when you do not have the possibility to escape or fight, the freeze response kicks in as an ultimate survival strategy.
+As Peter Levine puts it: “It is as if our instinctive survival energies are all dressed up with no place to go.”

 A major part of successful trauma work is to address the body and the nervous system in a way which brings these processes to a natural completion.